wahyudesu/wahyudesu/README.md

 ### Hi 👋

 I’m Wahyu Ikbal, a Data enthusiast from Indonesia, I am passionate about bringing ideas to life.
 I mainly test, code, launch and ship.
-During the day I’m a Senior Android Engineer working at PENS, the #1 Politeknik in Indonesia and #2 Politeknik in Southeast Asia.
+During the day I’m a Mahasiswa at PENS, the #1 Politeknik in Indonesia and #2 Politeknik in Southeast Asia.
 I do also contribute to open source whenever time allows it.